-D. Amenity space within Developments

-Reference should be made to the City Council's Supplementary Planning Guidance leaflet Trees on Development Sites, 1998.
+D. Amenity space within Developments Reference should be made to the City Council's Supplementary Planning Guidance leaflet Trees on Development Sites, 1998.
 Carefully designed landscaping can create a sense of place and may soften the appearance of built forms.

-- 1. A starting point in any development should be an assessment of a site's existing assets with a view to their retention, incorporation and enhancement.
+- A starting point in any development should be an assessment of a site's existing assets with a view to their retention, incorporation and enhancement.
 Valuable site features that make a positive contribution to the character of the area should be incorporated in the landscape structure of a development. - 2.
 Structural landscaping can be used to modify microclimate and to reduce noise from roads. - 3.
-Planting should be appropriate to the location, to the surrounding landscape character and to the scale of the space. - 5.
-Consideration should be given to the contribution of site landscaping to nature conservation. - 6.
-Planting should respect ground conditions, site exposure, the maturity height and spread, and the proximity to buildings. - 7.
+Planting should be appropriate to the location, to the surrounding landscape character and to the scale of the space. - 4.
+Consideration should be given to the contribution of site landscaping to nature conservation. - 5.
+Planting should respect ground conditions, site exposure, the height and spread of trees and shrubs when mature, and the proximity to buildings. - 6.
 Provision of street trees is to be encouraged where this is possible.

-€.
-Street Furniture
+E. Street Furniture

 - 1. Any use of street furniture should be coordinated and suitable for the locality. - 2.
 Provision of any items of street furniture, signage or planting should consider long term sustainability and the need for adequate funds to provide for future maintenance. - 3.
-The area should develop a co-ordinated range of street furniture to reflect high quality and appropriate design standards.
+The City Council and its partners should develop a co-ordinated range of street furniture to reflect high quality and appropriate design standards.
 These will differ depending on context, e.g. main streets versus residential areas.